 7 Church Street, Cnr Bird Street & Church Street, Stellenbosch Central, Stellenbosch, 7600, South Africa

-As you walk through in the heart of Stellenbosch's town center, you'll probably smell the fresh baking bread at Boschendal at Oude Bank before you even arrive at the cafe's main entrance.
-Foodies of all ages love noshing on the seasonal dishes...
+As you walk through Stellenbosch’s town center, you’ll probably smell the bread baking at Boschendal at Oude Bank before you even arrive at the café’s main entrance.
+Owned by Boschendal Farm Estate since early 2017, the...

 Boschendal Estate Pniel Road Groot Drakenstein, Franschhoek, 7680, South Africa

 At Boschendal, guests can slow down and savor “Le Pique Nique,” a pre-packed picnic basket that you can order in advance of your visit to the vineyard.
 When you arrive, collect your wicker basket filled with sweet and savory treats,...

 Annandale Rd, Stellenbosch NU, Stellenbosch, 7613, South Africa

 On a random drive out with my cousin one weekend, we decided to venture out to some wine estates in the Stellenbosch area.
 We happened to stumble upon this gem called the Hidden Valley Wine Estate.
 Stunning views all around, provided us with an...